What is the CPCU Designation?

 For professionals who are striving to earn their place in industries like medicine or law, a clear path to achieving qualification is pretty straightforward.
 Attending law or medical school after graduating from an accredited university and passing the appropriate exams to work in these fields are all part of the process.
 While many professions in the insurance world only require a high school or college diploma, those who work in claims, risk management, risk assessment, and insurance litigation can further their expertise in the insurance industry and make themselves more marketable by becoming a Chartered Property Casualty Underwriter, or a CPCU.

 So how does one acquire the title of a Chartered Property Casualty Underwriter?
 By passing the eight CPCU exams offered by The Institutes.
 According to the Risk and Insurance Knowledge Group, 100% of those in their career fewer than 2 years said the CPCU resulted in management recognition.
 While the CPCU is a series of exams, it’s also considered a study program with mandatory course requirements.
-To beat the CPCU, consistency, dedication, and trial and error are needed.
+To ear your CPCU designation, consistency, dedication, and trial and error are needed.
 Here are six steps for CPCU training and how to prepare for the exam.

 - Set a Reasonable Time Frame